A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Geometric multigrid with local smoothing

+The geometric multigrid method employs a hierarchy of meshes, which we generate as follows.
+Starting from the coarse mesh $\mesh_0$, we generate the mesh $\mesh_{\ell+1}$ from $\mesh_\ell$ by selecting a subset or all of its cells and refining these isotropically by bisecting each edge, generating $2^d$ children each.
+This results in a sequence

 where the symbol ``$\sqsubset$'' denotes nested meshes, that is, every cell of a mesh on the left of this symbol is the union of one or more cells of the mesh on the right.
-In this article, we generate the mesh $\mesh_{\ell+1}$ from $\mesh_\ell$ by selecting a subset or all of its cells and refining these isotropically by bisecting each edge, generating $2^d$ children.

 As usual, we define finite element spaces $V_\ell$ on these meshes by defining local shape function spaces on each cell $\cell\in \mesh_\ell$ and concatenating these spaces, identifying shape functions on adjacent cells which are associated to joint degrees of freedom.
 For most finite elements, and these are the ones we consider here, the shape functions on a cell $\cell$ can be represented as linear combinations of the shape functions on its children in the mesh hierarchy.
 Therefore, the mesh hierarchy above induces a sequence of finite element spaces